matuteiglesias/journal/content/Dev/2025-02-09_Implementation_of_File_Processing_and_Indexing_Sys.md

 ### Key Activities
 - Conducted a comparative analysis of `processing.py` and `FileHandler` to recommend a modular architecture.
-- Refactored file and chunk processing functions to improve modularity and [[debugging]].
+- Refactored file and chunk processing functions to improve modularity and debugging.
 - Created and conceptualized the 'Blessed Index' for centralized metadata management in RAG Sync.
 - Leveraged Ubuntu's indexing tools for maintaining the 'Blessed Index'.
 - Designed an SQLite-based metadata system and a [[JSON]]-based file metadata management system.